Job Title : 4

 Much of his focus is around finding common ground for IT workers across departments to work together, whether it is shared services or universally adopted standards and methodologies.

 In an organisation as vast as the public sector (Suffolk likes to remind people that it's bigger than the UK's top 250 companies on the FTSE index put together), breaking down fiefdoms is a challenge but he adopts a pragmatic approach to colleagues who want to go their own way.

 "If you can't beat us, join us," he says.
 "If you can, tell us about it and we'll include it in the next version of what we do."

 Suffolk's remit also includes leading the IT Professionalism programme to create a genuine and attractive IT profession and career ladder in the public sector.

-Suffolk has been government CIO since June 2006 and prior to this he was director general of the government’s £2bn Criminal Justice IT programme.
-His route to the top is via 25 years in both public and private sectors, including roles as a business troubleshooter and MD of Britannia.
+Suffolk has been government CIO since June 2006 and prior to this he was director general of the government's £2bn Criminal Justice IT programme.
+His route to the top was via 25 years in both public and private sectors, including roles as a business troubleshooter and MD of Britannia.